 How secured credit cards work

-Secured credit cards offer a credit card that people with limited credit history can qualify for and begin building their credit.
+Secured credit cards offer a credit card that people with limited credit history can more easily qualify for and begin building their credit.

 After applying for a secured credit card, you will be asked to put down a cash deposit.
 The amount of your deposit will typically equal the credit limit of your card.

 This cash deposit is what separates a secured credit card from an unsecured credit card.
 Once you have your secured credit card, you can use it like any other credit card to make purchases.
-And like any other credit card, secured credit cards from major card issuers should report to all three major credit bureaus — TransUnion, Equifax, and Experian.
+Unlike a debit card, Citi® Secured Mastercard® is a real credit card that helps build your credit history with monthly reporting to all 3 major credit bureaus.
 That means your positive payment habits will work to build your credit history.

 Do I qualify for a secured card?